Statutes of Limitations in Illinois for Personal Injury Claims

 Statute of Repose in Illinois

-Section 13-212 also includes a statute of repose.
+Section 13-212 also includes a statute of repose in Illinois.
 Statutes of repose are similar to statutes of limitations, in that they both set time limits for filing a lawsuit, but statutes of repose are measured from a date specified in the statute, not the date when a claim accrues.
 A lawsuit will be barred if it is filed after the statute of repose expires, even if the statute of limitations has not yet run.

 Some Exceptions to Statutes of Limitations

 As explained earlier, a personal-injury claim normally “accrues”—and the statute of limitations begins running—on the date an injury occurs.
-But in cases where the discovery rule, the claim does not accrue until the date when a person knows, or through the exercise of reasonable diligence should have known, of the injury.
+But in cases where the discovery rule applies, the claim does not accrue until the date when a person knows, or through the exercise of reasonable diligence should have known, of the injury.
 This doctrine protects people in circumstances where they cannot discover their injury until after the statute of limitations has run.

-The statute of limitations is also tolled while a person is under a legal disability, such as a child under 18 years old.
+The Illinois statute of limitations is also tolled while a person is under a legal disability, such as a child under 18 years old.
 In such cases, the statute of limitations does not run until the legal disability is removed.
 That means that the time limit for a child to file a lawsuit on a personal-injury claim is measured from when the child turns 18, not from when the injury occurs.

-Statutes of limitations are complicated and dangerous.
+Statutes of limitations in Illinois are complicated and dangerous.
 If you don’t comply with them in filing a lawsuit, you can lose the right to sue at all for your claim.
-But which statute of limitations applies, and whether a longer period might be available in your circumstances, can be hard to determine.
+But which statute of limitations in Illinois applies, and whether a longer period might be available in your circumstances, can be hard to determine.
 That’s why you should contact the attorneys at Costa Ivone, LLC as soon as you are injured, or even as soon as you merely suspect you’ve been injured.
 We offer free consultations, and would be happy to discuss your claim with you.